-This is where your ear is picking up most of the frequencies.
-Your ear picks up frequencies from 20 Hertz to 20K, if you didn't know that already.
-Really, most of the main information that's happening is between 5K down to about 200.
-That's where a lot the stuff is going on.
-That's where things get really tight and congested.
-A lot of instruments play around that area.
+This is where your ear picks up most of the frequencies, mainly from the 20 to 20,000 Hertz range.
+Most of the main information picked up comes from between 5,000 Hertz down to about 200.
+That's where things get really tight and congested, and a lot of instruments play around that area.

-But really, what you want to do is try and leave the mids, and leave the high end of the mids and the tops and just get the low-mids really weighty and tight.
-I always suggest maybe adding a bit there and just seeing if that actually pushes it out.
+But really, what you want to do is try and leave the mids: leave the high end of the mids and the tops and just get the low-mids 🔅 really weighty and tight.
+I always suggest adding a bit there and just seeing if that actually pushes it out.